Launching a Line without Losing My Marbles

 But that “far-out” deadline in my calendar is now banging on my door and I have to finish about…let’s see…40 skirts, a couple dresses, and several accessories.
 Plus an inevitable random project that will no doubt pop into my head after I’ve gotten through about 20 more skirts and can’t stand to think skirt anymore for a while.

 It was early in the fall that I set this deadline and I’m glad I did, because life, as it does, has gotten in the way.
-In the time since then, I have had employment adjustments, medication adjustments, a handful of gluten poisonings – yes, I’m one of those people – and a completely craptastic stomach bug that felled 4/5ths of our household.
+In the time since then, I have had employment adjustments, medication adjustments, a handful of celiac disease episodes – yes, I’m one of those people – and a completely craptastic stomach bug that felled 4/5ths of our household.
 On the negative side, I’ve dealt with work/life politics so stressful that it made me physically ill.
 On the positive I’ve created a new wing of my other growing business ; I’ve further developed my graphic design skills (a highly useful entrepreneurial skill); and I’ve taken on a very cool new marketing project that differs from my usual marketing projects in ways that I like.
 And I’m currently fundraising for a weekend-long festival.

 I certainly feel overworked, but I’m actually right on schedule with everything else, and I feel good about the fact that I now have several days in the next week where I will be able to run my sewing machines hard and come away with a really satisfying product.
 Yes, I may have an unforeseen mechanical breakdown crop up – because they always do when you’re on deadline – but if it does, I don’t care if I have to break out the Barbie mini sewing machine to finish the job.
 I also have a backup seamstress who is willing to step in if I lose my marbles or develop some kind of rare cotton allergy.
 (I wish I could say I was entirely joking on this one, but I already have issues with allergies so…) The more I think about it, the more I find the option of a backup seamstress appealing.
 Hmmmm.